-I have been a certified colon hydro-therapist since 2007.
-I have worked in naturopathic clinics in Waukesha, Wisconsin and Sydney, Australia.
-I have a bachelors degree in biomedical sciences from National University of Health Sciences.
-I have also many diplomas and certificates in natural health from personal study which led me to my dream of becoming a naturopathic doctor.
+Kalli have been a certified colon hydrotherapist since 2007 and has worked in naturopathic clinics in Waukesha, Wisconsin and Sydney, Australia.
+She earned her bachelor's degree in biomedical sciences from National University of Health Sciences.
+She has many diplomas and certificates in natural health from personal study which led her to her dream of becoming a naturopathic doctor.

-I started school here at SCNM in the fall of 2012.
-I love meeting new people and learning from others.
-In my free time I enjoy spending time with my husband, family and friends, running, hiking and enjoying the sunshine.
+She started school at SCNM in the fall of 2012.
+In her free time, she enjoys spending time with her husband, family and friends, running, hiking and enjoying the sunshine.

-Dr. Inouye received his Naturopathic Medical degree from Southwest College of Naturopathic Medicine in 1997 and completed the Acupuncture Certification program at SCNM in 1998.
-Additional degrees: B.A. degree in Business Administration, A.S. degree in Biomedical Electronics.
+Dr. Inouye received his naturopathic medical degree from Southwest College of Naturopathic Medicine in 1997 and completed the acupuncture certification program at SCNM in 1998.
+Additional degrees: bachelor's degree in Business Administration, associat's degree in biomedical electronics.

 He has practiced privately specializing in pain management, anti-aging, weight loss and metabolic syndromes for the past 15 years.
 During these years he has gained extensive experience teaching as an adjunct faculty member at various institutions of higher education.
 Due to Dr. Inouye’s experience in both the naturopathic and conventional medical fields, Dr. Inouye takes the integrative approach in treating his patients; believing in using the best of both medical worlds in the diagnosis and treatment of any condition.
 Dr. Inouye’s approach to patient care is to interact and coach his patients to achieve their health needs and desires.
 His goal is to come to a mutually agreeable treatment plan through collaboration with his patients.